 - Scroll down and click on Create Stack.

-- Now this will go ahead and will create our first CloudFormation stack.
+- Now we will go ahead and will create our first CloudFormation stack.

 - It will take a few minutes to create a stack.